Smart Goals: Why Is Goal Setting Important?

-Smart Goals: Why is goal setting important?
-Having a goal enables you to focus your energies on devising ways to achieve it.
-When someone decides and begins focusing on achieving a specific goal the powerful subconscious mind goes to work.
+Why is setting smart goals important?
+Setting smart goals will help you to develop better behaviors.
+Having a goal enables you to focus your energy to find the ways to achieve it.
+When you decide and begin to focusing on achieving your specific goal the power of your subconscious mind goes to work.
 Your mind begins playing with ideas and developing strategies of various ways to bring about the successful completion of the goal.

 When you set yourself a goal both your conscious and subconscious start working on it and begin to develop an action plan.
 You will find you begin asking yourself questions about what needs to be done to enable you to reach your goal.
 You may find yourselves coming up with amazing ideas and solutions to problems or obstacles that have been in the way of achieving your goal.
 Solutions and ideas that you are surprised you ever thought of may start popping into your mind.